Caro–Kann Defence: Gurgenidze Variation: 3.Nc3 g6

 The Gurgenidze Variation is 1.e4 c6 2.d4 d5 3.Nc3 g6.
 Black prepares to fianchetto the bishop on g7, creating pressure against White's d4-pawn.
 After 4.Nf3 Bg7 White usually plays 5.h3 to prevent the ...Bg4 pin.
 This variation, originated by Bukhuti Gurgenidze, led to a rise in the popularity of 3.Nd2 during the 1970s.
 After 3.Nd2, 3...g6 is met by 4.c3, when the fianchettoed bishop has little to do because of a dark squared pawn chain.
 3.Nd2 will usually transpose into the Classical Variation after 3...dxe4 4.Nxe4.

+3.Nc3 a6

+Black is waiting for an opportunity to develop his queenside bishop without giving up his d5-pawn: 4.Nf3 Bg4, often switching into a "French" structure after moves like 5.Be2 e6 6.0-0 Nf6 7.e5 Nfd7 followed by c5, Nc6 and Qb6.
+Other options for White are the transpositions into the Exchange or the Advance Variation (with Nc3 and ...a6).

 Advance Variation: 3.e5

-The 3...Bf5 variation that follows 1.e4 c6 2.d4 d5 3.e5 Bf5 has gained popularity after having previously been widely regarded as inferior for many years, owing chiefly to the strategic demolition that Aron Nimzowitsch (playing as White) suffered at the hands of José Capablanca in one of their games at the New York 1927 tournament.
+The variation that follows 1.e4 c6 2.d4 d5 3.e5 Bf5 has gained popularity after having previously been widely regarded as inferior for many years, owing chiefly to the strategic demolition that Aron Nimzowitsch (playing as White) suffered at the hands of José Capablanca in one of their games at the New York 1927 tournament.

-The Advance Variation has since been revitalized by aggressive lines such as the Bayonet Attack (4.Nc3 e6 5.g4), a popular line in the 1980s and later favoured by Latvian grandmaster Alexei Shirov, or the less ambitious variation 4.Nf3 e6 5.Be2 c5 6.Be3, popularised by English grandmaster Nigel Short and often seen in the 1990s.
-Another less popular but aggressive line is the Tal variation (4.h4 h5), popularised by grandmaster Mikhail Tal.
+The Advance Variation has since been revitalized by aggressive lines such as the Bayonet Attack (4.g4) or the Van der Wiel Attack (4.Nc3 e6 5.g4), a popular line in the 1980s and later favoured by Latvian grandmaster (GM) Alexei Shirov, or the less ambitious variation 4.Nf3 e6 5.Be2 c5 6.Be3, popularised by English GM Nigel Short and often seen in the 1990s.
+Another less popular but aggressive line is 4.h4, the Tal Variation, popularised by GM Mikhail Tal.